-Weight loss surgery is seen as a lifesaver for many.
-It has multiple benefits, including helping you on your journey to a healthier lifestyle, reducing your risk for heart disease and lowering your blood pressure.
-But it also has shown to have a distinctive disadvantage for people with a natural addictive personality: an increased risk of addiction.
-This is even truer for those who had the laparoscopic gastric bypass surgery.
+For many, weight loss surgery is seen as a lifesaver.
+It has multiple benefits, including reducing the risk for heart disease and lowering blood pressure.
+But it has shown to have a distinct disadvantage for certain people: an increased risk of addiction.
+This is even more prevalent in those who have undergone laparoscopic gastric bypass surgery.

 An Increase in Substance Use

+The main types of substances that the study looked at were alcohol, opioid, and smoking cigarettes.
+The study didn’t show a difference when looking at each element individually, but a substantial increase in a more broad use of substances.
 In most cases, the patient used multiple substances, such as drinking alcohol and smoking cigarettes, or even using recreational drugs as a way to deal with the lack of food.
-Among the different time periods, at 24 months after surgery, there was a significant jump in substance use.